trumpeterchris/Weather2Sheet/README.markdown

 All six commands understand the -s switch, which can be used to override the default location in .condrc.
 The argument passed to -s can be a "city, state-abbreviation/country", a (U.S. or Canadian) zip code, a 3- or 4-letter airport code, or "lat,long").

-Wu also has two additional switches that provide information about the program:
+wu also has two additional switches that provide information about the program:

 * -h help
 * -V version